buildinspace/peru/README.md

 see [Architecture: Plugins](docs/architecture.md#plugins).

 ## Rules
 Some fields (like `url` and `rev`) are specific to certain module types.
 There are also fields you can use in any module, which modify the the tree of files after it's fetched.
-These made an appearance in the fancy example above:
+Some of these made an appearance in the fancy example above:

-- `copy`: A multimap of source and destination paths to copy.
-Follows the semantics of Python's `shutil.copy2` when the source is a file and `shutil.copytree` when the source is a directory.
+- `copy`: A map or multimap of source and destination paths to copy.
+  Works like `cp` on the command line, so if the destination is a directory, it'll preserve the source filename and copy into the destination directory.
-- `move`: A map of source and destination paths to move.
-Follows the semantics of Python's `shutil.move()`, so for example moving a file into a directory will work.
+- `move`: A map or multimap of source and destination paths to move.
+  Similar to `copy` above, but removes the source.
+- `pick`: A file or directory, or a list of files and directories, to include in the module.
+Everything else is dropped.
+Paths can contain `*` or `**` globs.
 - `executable`: A file or list of files to make executable, as if calling `chmod +x`.
 Also accepts globs.
-- `pick`: A file or directory, or a list of files and directories, to include in the module.
-Everything else is dropped, though the root of the module tree is not changed.
-Paths can contain `*` or `**` globs, powered by Python's pathlib.
-Applies before `export`, so paths are always relative to the root of the module.
 - `export`: A subdirectory that peru should treat as the root of the module tree.
 Everything else is dropped, including parent directories.
-- <s>`files`: A file or directory, or a list of files and directories, to include in the module.
-Everything else is dropped, though the root of the module tree is not changed.
-These can have `*` or `**` globs, powered by Python's pathlib.
-Applies after `export`.</s> [Deprecated in favor of a consistent set of fields for file manipulation.
-Use `pick` instead.]

 Besides using those fields in your modules, you can also use them in "named rules", which let you transform one module in multiple ways.
 For example, say